AXIS5hacker/DNX-Note-Width-Changer/README.md

 -o output_filename     specify the filename of the changed chart

--s start_time(bar)	   specify the start time of the time range you want to change, in the unit of bar
+-s start_time(bar)	   specify the start time of the time range you want to change, in the unit of bar (v0.6.x and newer)

--e end_time(bar)	   specify the end time of the time range you want to change, in the unit of bar
+-e end_time(bar)	   specify the end time of the time range you want to change, in the unit of bar (v0.6.x and newer)

 -?                      help